Cobordism maps on periodic Floer homology induced by elementary Lefschetz fibrations: A formula for the ECH index

 and

-\begin{lemma} $u$ and $v$ satisfies the following properties: \begin{enumerate} \item For sufficiently small $\epsilon_i$ and $\delta$, then $u$ and $v$ are embedded except at $z=0$. \item Assume that $\epsilon_1 \gg_{\delta} \epsilon_2$ and $y_0$ is generic, then all the intersection points of $u$ and $v$ lies in the region $\{0<|z| \le \delta\} \times \{0<|w| \le 2\delta\} $. \item The intersection is transversal and the sign of the intersection points are positive. \end{enumerate} \end{lemma} \begin{proof} We only prove the second conclusion.
-Let $(z, w)$ be the intersection point, then
+\begin{lemma} The maps $u$ and $v$ satisfy the following properties: \begin{enumerate} \item For sufficiently small $\epsilon_i$ and $\delta$, then $u$ and $v$ are embedded except at $z=0$. \item Assume that $\epsilon_1 \gg \epsilon_2$ and $y_0$ is generic.
+Then all the intersection points of $u$ and $v$ lie in the region $\{0<|z| \le \delta\} \times \{0<|w| \le 2\delta\} $. \item The intersection of $u$ and $v$ are transversal and the sign of the intersection points are positive. \end{enumerate} \end{lemma} \begin{proof} We only prove the second statement and the proof of the other two is the same as in Lemma \ref{lem11}.
+Let $(z, w)$ be an intersection point.
+Then it satisfies equations